MikeFot/java-lib-annotated-validator/README.md

 https://bintray.com/mikefot/maven/java-lib-annotated-validator

 ## Versions
+- 1.0.2 : Renamed the CollectionsContainsClass annotation to CollectionsContainsValue
 - 1.0.1 : Fixed an issue with pre-19 Android devices caused by ReflectiveOperationException

 ## Target
-This library is targetting Java 7 for backwards compatibility with Android.
+This library is targeting Java 7 for backwards compatibility with Android.